The worker’s compensation program is a system of laws that are meant to protect workers injured at their workplace.

 The goal is to ensure that injured workers get appropriate medical care and compensation for lost wages due to injury.
 In some cases, the worker’s compensation program also provides for rehabilitation and retraining so that the worker is able to return to work and start earning their livelihood.
-In case of death at a workplace, the survivors of the diseased worker are provided death benefits.
+In case of death at a workplace, the survivors of the deceased worker are provided death benefits.

 When an Employer Denies Benefits

 Kansas worker’s compensation lawyers are of the opinion that although employers are legally bound to provide worker’s compensation, there might be cases when the employer tries to delay or deny compensation citing various reasons.
 In such cases, it is important that the injured worker understands their rights, and knows that they have a legal recourse they can pursue.
 Here is a quick look at a worker’s rights under the worker’s compensation program.

 Worker’s compensation includes all injuries that are suffered in the “course and scope” of the work.
 However, the injuries or deaths resulting out of the worker’s own misconduct or intoxication may not be covered under the worker’s compensation program.
 Apart from this, minor injuries, injuries suffered while commuting, or when out of the office for lunch may not qualify for worker’s compensation.

 • The Merchant Marine Act (The Jones Act) provides seamen the right to demand benefits known as maintenance and cure in case they get injured because of their employer’s negligence while operating on US-flagged vessels.

 • The Longshore and Harbor Worker’s Compensation Act (LHWCA) provides benefits to some classes of employees of the private maritime sector.

 • The Federal Employment Liability Act (FELA) provides rights to railroad workers to get compensation for injuries that result from the railroad’s negligence.

 • The Black Lung Benefits Act provides benefits to miners that suffer from pneumoconiosis or black lung disease.